World Heritage Sites of the Caucasus

 Love Sign in Yerevan downtown, Yerevan, Armenia

-We explore Armenia’s capital, visiting the National Museum of Armenian History and the Matenadaran.
-Next, we take an excursion to the Cathedral and churches of Echmiatsin and the Archaeological Site of Zvartnots*, which illustrate the evolution and development of Armenian central-domed cross-hall churches.
+Exploring Armenia’s capital, we start with a visit of the National Museum of Armenian History and the Matenadaran.
+An excursion to the Cathedral and churches of Echmiatsin and the Archaeological Site of Zvartnots* will illustrate to us the evolution and development of the Armenian central-domed cross-hall churches.
 These churches exerted a profound influence on architectural and artistic development in the region.
-Afterwards, visit the Monastery of Geghard and the Upper Azat Valley*, which contains a number of churches and tombs, most of them cut into the rock, which illustrate the zenith of Armenian medieval architecture.
+At the Monastery of Geghard and the Upper Azat Valley*, which contain a number of churches and tombs, we will see many rock structures reflecting the zenith of Armenian medieval architecture.
 The complex of medieval buildings is set into a landscape of great natural beauty, surrounded by towering cliffs at the entrance to the Azat Valley.
-(B, D)
+(B, L)

 Day 16: Depart Yerevan